vulekamali/treasury-ckan/README.md

 pyhon normalize.py
 ```

 This writes `etl-data/scraped_normalised.csv` which you can then correct manually.
+The list of manual corrections should always be saved in metadata/fuzzy_normalisation_fixes.csv

 The scrape includes PDFs for many years but only spreadsheets for the last three years so those we delete the other years.